oussema-azzebi/machine_learning_clustering_problem/README.md

 3. Description of the files

-   • Clustering_ML.ipynb: A Jupyter notebook which contains the questions as well as the answers to this problem!
+   • Clustering_ML.ipynb: A Jupyter notebook which contains the questions and my answers to this problem!

    • Data.csv: This file contains a dataset of ~ 10,000 lines describing the profile of the candidates.
                This table is made up of 6 columns: